 Above Ground Pool Maintenance Schedule

-Above ground pool maintenance is a lot like car maintenance, a "pay me now, or pay me [more] later" type of thing.
-If your cleaning, chemistry or circulation is off-target, you can develop water problems and pool liner issues, which can be expensive to correct.
+Above ground pool maintenance is a lot like car maintenance, in a "pay me now, or pay me [more] later" kind of way.
+If your cleaning, chemistry, or circulation is off-target, you can develop water problems and pool liner issues, which can be expensive to correct.

-Aboveground pools with small or ineffective filter systems leave little room for error, especially when frugality trumps water quality.
-A perfect example of this is if the pump is not run long enough each day in the interest of energy savings, or if required chemical adjustments or sanitizers are not added, for example.
+Above ground pools with small or ineffective filter systems leave little room for error, especially in situations where frugality trumps water quality.
+A perfect example of this is if the pump doesn't run long enough each day in the interest of energy savings, or if required chemical adjustments or sanitizers are not added and a water problem goes unresolved.

 To avoid algae and other pool problems that are costly and time consuming, you've got to perform certain tasks on a regular above ground pool maintenance schedule.
-Below, you'll find a checklist for above ground pool owners, a schedule of daily, weekly and monthly pool maintenance tasks.
+Below, you'll find a checklist for above ground pool owners, including a schedule of essential daily, weekly, and monthly pool maintenance tasks.
 Here's how to care for and maintain an above ground pool:

 - Run the pool filter everyday, for 12–18 hours daily.

-- Water level should be around mid-skimmer; not too high, not too low.
+- The water level should be around mid-skimmer; not too high, not too low.

-- Empty skimmer and pump baskets, as needed.
+- Empty your skimmer and pump baskets, as needed.

 - Inspect filter pressure and pump operation.